 2.2 Classification of IC packages by structure

-Apart from the basic lead frame and substrate type IC packaging, there are other ones worth noting.
+Apart from the basic lead frame and substrate-type IC packaging, other ones are worth noting.
 The following are some of them:

 Pin-grid array